Don't make these tax mistakes

 You can't claim deductions you don't qualify for

-Claiming deductions when in reality you don't will increase your chances of an IRS audit.
+Claiming deductions when you don't qualify will increase your chances of an IRS audit.
 Similar to not recording income from investments, you may be on the hook for paying interest and additional penalties because in the end, claiming a false deduction is a form of fraud.
-Doing so can cause headaches than what is worth.

 Luckily, you can amend your return and correct the errors.
 Don't wait until the week or day before to file your tax returns.
 The longer you wait, the greater the chance you will make a mistake that may end up costing you more in fines and interest payments.

 The information provided in these articles is intended for informational purposes only.
 It is not to be construed as the opinion of Central Bancompany, Inc., and/or its subsidiaries and does not imply endorsement or support of any of the mentioned information, products, services, or providers.
 All information presented is without any representation, guaranty, or warranty regarding the accuracy, relevance, or completeness of the information.